 There are many reasons why it makes sense to use a trust for the disposition of your assets instead of using a will or for that matter dying without a will.
 One of the most important reasons is to avoid putting your family through probate, which can be costly and time-consuming.
 Also, the contents of wills can be public info unlike the contents of trusts.
 Trusts can also continue to exist long after you are no longer here.
 However, wills and trusts can go hand-in-hand.
 Specifically, many individuals make use of a pour-over will to transfer any estate assets to a trust so that those assets can ultimately distribute according to the terms of that trust.

-Impact of Dying Without a Willdying without a will
+Impact of Dying Without a Will

 In Oklahoma, your beneficiary is either a legatee or an heir.
 The main distinction between the two is that the legatee is the beneficiary of someone who dies with a valid will, and an heir is the beneficiary of someone who dies without a valid will.
 For example, instead of benefiting an estranged son or daughter, you might have plans to benefit other family members or your favorite charity.
 If you die without a will, you cannot accomplish that objective.